-In a video on demand scenario, when the playback progress bar is dragged, the client will send a URL request similar to
+In a video-on-demand scenario, when the playback progress bar is dragged, the end

-The supported file formats are MP4 and FLV.
+- Two available file format: MP4 and FLV.

 - Currently, FLV format only supports the coding formats with the audio format of aac and video format of avc.